 At 14, he began cycling, and during his first year he won both the Road and Track National Championships.
-The following year he was invited to live and at the U.S. Olympic Training Center in Colorado Springs, Colorado.
+The following year he was invited to live and train at the U.S. Olympic Training Center in Colorado Springs, Colorado.

 Following his cycling career, David became a Hollywood stuntman and can be seen jumping cars, crashing his bicycle and doing other stunts in more than 120 movies, TV shows and commercials.

-Recently, he once again began competing internationally and has earned four Master World Track Championship titles and set three Master World Records in 2013-2015.
+Not long ago he once again began competing internationally and has earned four Master World Track Championship titles and set three Master world records between 2013-2015.
 Today, David is still competing and is a successful cycling coach and public speaker.